aplteam/Fire/Docs/ReadMe.md

 If for any reason you break that link with the `5178⌶` I-Beam then it leaves behind a kind of zombie: you cannot edit the code anymore, and `⎕SRC` would generate a NONCE ERROR on it, despite the fact that the code still executes.

 Fire would not find anything inside such a zombie.
-Dyalogs own search tool would find stuff inside any function and any operator inside `MyClass`, be it private or public, but nothing outside functions and oeprators.
+Dyalogs own search tool would find stuff inside any function and any operator inside `MyClass`, be it private or public, but nothing outside functions and operators.

 Our advice is to not use `2 ⎕FIX` with the file protocol if you can help it; instead use